DECEMBER 5 - BIRTHS

 Emil W. Haury

-American anthropologist and archaeologist who investigated the ancient Indian civilizations of the southwestern United States and South America.
-His main concerns were the preceramic and ceramic archaeology of the southwestern United States and Mexico; the archaeology of the Hohokam, Mogollon, and Anasazi Indians of the southwestern U.S. He assembled one of the first prehistoric-to-historic archaeological records of the Southwestern U.S.
+American anthropologist and archaeologist whose investigations of the ancient Indian civilizations of the southwestern United States and South America focussed on the preceramic and ceramic archaeology of the southwestern U.S. and Mexico; the archaeology of the Hohokam, Mogollon, and Anasazi Indians of the southwestern United States; and the archaeology of the Chibcha Indians of the northern Andes.
+He assembled one of the first prehistoric-to-historic archaeological records of the Southwestern U.S.

 Sir Robert Alexander Watson-Watt